 Texas Centennial Basics

-Little information has been produced for collectors pertaining to Texas Centennial souvenirs, but there are quite a few advanced collectors of Centennial memorabilia floating around the collecting universe.
+Little information has been produced for collectors about Texas Centennial souvenirs, but there are quite a few advanced collectors of Centennial memorabilia floating around the collecting universe.
 Some of them have some pretty impressive collections that include fairly obscure items such as paper drinking cups that were for the most part discarded during the event, along with other rare ephemera.

 The Centennial Logo and Other Motifs